Work in the Wetzel lab focuses on the activation and subset differentiation of CD4+ T lymphocytes.

 We are examining the impact on Atrazine on the activation and differentiation of CD4+ T cells.
 Atrazine is a very widely applied herbicide that the USGS estimates contaminates 70% of the ground water in the US.
 It has been linked to birth defects, cancer, immune developmental defects and modulation of immune cell effector functions.
 We have shown that Atrazine inhibits lymphocyte proliferation and lymphocyte effector function.
-In addition, we have shown that the frequency of Foxp3 positive regulatory T cells doubles in atrazine-treated cultures.
-We have recently found that male and female T cells repsonde differently to atrazine exposure.
-We are currently examining the impact of Atrazine-induced elevated estrogen on the induction of Tregs and Atrazine-associated inhibion of T cell activation.
+In addition, we have shown that the frequency of Foxp3 positive regulatory T cells (Treg) doubles in atrazine-treated cultures.
+We have recently found that male and female T cells respond differently to atrazine exposure.
+We are currently examining the impact of Atrazine-induced elevated estrogen on the induction of Tregs and Atrazine-associated inhibition of T cell activation.

 We are also examining whether the effects of atrazine on T cell function and fate are directly on the T cell or whether it is working via altering antigen presenting cell phenotype/activity.